 It's an ideal keyboard if you happen to have your PC hooked up to the TV in the lounge, and means you don't have to sit with a separate mouse and keyboard on the sofa.
 It's all built into a single unit that's lightweight and slim enough to hide away.
 What's more, you can pair it with up to three devices (one with the Corsair receiver, two Bluetooth), and switch between them quickly with the dedicated function keys on the top row.

-The aim with the Microsoft Sculpt series of peripherals is to get your hands and wrists at more natural angles, reducing strain and helping typists to avoid getting repetitive strain injury.
+Just like Logitech's keyboard above, the aim with the Microsoft Sculpt series of peripherals is to get your hands and wrists at more natural angles, reducing strain and helping typists to avoid getting repetitive strain injury.
 The Sculpt keyboard comes in a desktop set, including an ergonomic mouse and separate number pad.

-As for the keyboard itself, it's fantastic for anyone who does a lot of typing day in and day out.
-There's a built-in wrist rest, and the two halves of the keyboard are split apart, giving more natural separation between you two hands.
+As for the keyboard itself, it's also fantastic for anyone who does a lot of typing day in and day out.
+There's a built-in wrist rest, and the two halves of the keyboard are split apart, giving more natural separation between your two hands.
 They're also angled inwards slightly, to keep your wrists and hands pointing in the same direction as your arms.
 What's more, the two halves slope downwards, to keep your wrists from being completely flat, and there's even an additional stand to snap on beneath it if you need your hands to be at a more downward angle.